 AI capabilities, including Portfolio Risk Insights, identify bottlenecks before they impact revenue.
 This proactive approach protects ROI by addressing issues before they affect budgets.
 The Work OS connects departments in one platform, eliminating duplicate data entry from day one.

-Pre-built templates and an intuitive interface allow organizations to move from setup to results in days, not months.
+Pre-built templates and an intuitive interface also allows organizations to move from setup to results in days, not months.
 Teams can start executing immediately because workflows adapt to the way teams work, rather than forcing rigid structures.

 Wrike requires weeks of setup